Chapter Ninety Seven - Jeb

 “Maury, how are you doing?” a voice said in his ear.

-Terry grinned, “Are you up for another night of great sex?”
+Terry grinned and asked, “Are you up for another night of great sex?”

 Maury nodded his head.
 He and Terry had hooked up a few weeks ago.
 He had enjoyed himself immensely but Terry had left him the next morning and he hadn’t even exchanged cell numbers with him.
 He figured that would be the last he would ever see of the guy.